gSchool/ada-developer-skills/04-git/branches.md

 ### Rebase Commands

 Rebasing is an alternative to merging: it re-writes your history to be linear instead of showing that work was done via concurrent branches.
+For now we suggest you stick to merging as a strategy to combine multiple branches in Git instead of rebasing.

 It's common in industry due to people being used to workflows from [outdated](https://en.wikipedia.org/wiki/Apache_Subversion) and [obsolete](https://en.wikipedia.org/wiki/Concurrent_Versions_System) legacy version control systems did not support multiple branches well.